 Detailed Information About the Great Blue Hole

 We can say a lot about this Blue Hole in Belize.
-There are mysteries about its formation, marine life, geological structure, and activities people engage in when they visit.
+There are mysteries about its formation, marine life, geological structure, and people’s activities when they visit.
 Let’s get into the details.

 Formation of the Belize Blue Hole